-European Environment Agency (EEA) describes Climate change as: '....... happening now: temperatures are rising, rainfall patterns are shifting, glaciers and snow are melting, and the global mean sea level is rising.
-We expect that these changes will continue, and that extreme weather events resulting in hazards such as periods and droughts will become more frequent and intense.
-Impacts and vulnerabilities for nature, the period conomy and our health differ across regions, territories and economic sectors in Europe.
+European Environment Agency (EEA) describes Climate change as: '...... happening now: temperatures are rising, rainfall patterns are shifting, glaciers and snow are melting, and the global mean sea level is rising.
+We expect that these changes will continue, and that extreme weather events resulting in hazards such as floods and droughts will become more frequent and intense.
+Impacts and vulnerabilities for nature, the economy and our health differ across regions, territories and economic sectors in Europe.
 It is very likely that most of the warming since the mid -20th century is due to the observed increase in greenhouse gas (GHG) concentrations as a result of emissions from human activities.
 The global temperature has risen by about 0.8 °C over the past 150 years, and is projected to increase further.
-Exceeding an increase of 2 °C above pre-industrial temperatures raises the risk of dangerous changes for global human and natural systems.
+Exceeding an increase of 2 °C above pre-industrial temperatures raises the risk of dangerous changes for global human and natural

-Climate change is recognised as a potential threat to the future sustenance of the planet, with the potential negative impacts on landforms and people arising from a warming of the climate and resultant changes in weather patterns, rise in sea levels, loss of habitats, species and ecosystems and other natural occurrences.
-Such is the concern over climate change that under the Planning and Development Act, 2010 - Section 10(2)(n) it is a mandatory requirement to include objectives within a Development Plan regarding the promotion of sustainable settlement and transportation strategies in urban and rural areas including the promotion of measures to: '(i) reduce energy demand in response to the likelihood of increases in energy and other costs due to long term decline in non-renewable resources (i) reduce anthropogenic greenhouse gas emissions and (iii) address the necessity of adaptation to climate change.'
+Climate change is recognised as a potential threat to the future sustenance of the planet, with the potential negative impacts on landforms and people arising from a warming of the climate and resultant 1000changes in weather patterns, rise in sea levels, loss of habitats, species and ecosystems and other natural energy

+- and occurrences.
+Such is the concern over climate change that under the Planning and Development Act, - 2010 Section 10(2)(n) it is a mandatory requirement to include objectives within a Development Plan regarding and other costs due to long term decline in non-renewable resources (i) reduce anthropogenic greenhouse gas emissions and (iii) address the necessity of adaptation to climate change.'